wp-plugins/events-manager/readme.txt

 == Changelog ==

+= 3.0.96 =
+* fixed js hook bug, you must now bind your function to the document's custom em_maps_locations_hook and em_maps_location_hook event triggers using jquery
+* fixed tinymce bug with linking which cropped up in 3.1 due to new WP linking window.
+* event_date_modified now properly updated

 = 3.0.95 =
 * removed some php warnings
 * fixed blank widget defaults (resave current widgets to replace blanks with defaults)